-The Natsal-COVID questionnaire was adapted from the Natsal-3 questionnaire 10,11, and informed by development work for Natsal-4, which was paused until mid-2021 due to the pandemic.
+The Natsal-COVID questionnaire was adapted from the Natsal-3 questionnaire 10,11. and informed by development work for Natsal-4, which was paused until mid-2021 due to the pandemic.
 Questions specific to the COVID-19 pandemic were included, many of which were drawn from other major COVID-19 studies12-14.
 Some question wording was adapted for an online mode of delivery.
 For example, timeframes were changed, pop-up boxes were used to show definitions of key terms (e.g., oral, anal, and vaginal sex), and the survey length and complexity were reduced to improve completion without an interviewer being present.
 No formal validation testing was conducted for the whole questionnaire, but many questions were based on previously validated wording (e.g. Natsal-3), which was updated to reflect the time frames needed in the context of the pandemic.
-Some measures which were included in the Natsal-COVID questionnaire, such as the generalised anxiety disorder two item (GAD-2) and patient health questionnaire two item (PHQ-2) scales, have been described and validated elsewhere.
+Some measures which were included in the Natsal-COVID questionnaire, such as the generalised anxiety disorder two item (GAD-2) and patient health questionnaire two item (PHO-2) scales, have been described and validated elsewhere 15,16.

 Natsal-COVID included questions on sexual activity and relationships over different timeframes, including since the start of the first national lockdown, intimate contact with people outside of their household since lockdown, as well as relationship quality and sexual function, and SRH service use and unmet need (Box 1).
 The full questionnaire is available at the study website and will be made available as Extended data.
 As in the decennial Natsal, the Natsal-COVID survey utilised routing to minimise participants being asked questions irrelevant to their own situation and experiences.
 In line with other COVID-19 surveys and due to the lack of a baseline immediately prior to the pandemic, the questionnaire included questions on perceived changes compared to the three months prior to lockdown.
+For further information about the questionnaire, interested researchers may contact the Natsal team (natsal@ucl.ac.uk).